 What Does Color of the Day Mean?

-In Waldorf education, different colors are assigned to each day of the week to help parents, teachers, and caregivers bring a sense of rhythm, harmony, warmth, and comfort to a young child’s daily life and into their world.
-Children feel calmer and a lot less anxious when they know what to expect from moment to moment and day to day.
+In Waldorf education, each day of the week is associated with a specific color.
+The use of color helps parents, teachers, and caregivers create a sense of rhythm, harmony, warmth, and comfort in a young child’s daily life and environment.
+Children feel calmer and much less anxious when they know what to expect from moment to moment and day to day.

 What is the color for each day of the week?